pablorm296/Vaccination/README.md

 The last data source was used to match covid-19 indicators with the UN's population prospects.

+All datasets are in the `Data/` directory.

+### Compression

+Please note that the datasets in `Data/` are compressed using tar (all files with the '-compressed' suffix).
+Before replicating the analysis, please make sure that you decompress the tarballs and remove the '-compressed' suffix from the decompressed files.

 ## Output

 The `Out/` directory contains all the output from the R code execution.
 The output is organized in three main subdirectories: `Data/`, `Plots/`, and `Summaries/`.
 The first one contains the "clean" versions of the covid-19 data and the UN population prospects.
 The second one contains plots.
-The third one contains some summary tables in CSV format.
+The third one contains summary tables in CSV format.